 I always explain my motives with the help of four aspects I like about designing:

-I like to exchange thoughts.
+I like to build.

 You need a have a lot of creativity and imagination to translate abstract thoughts, fuzzy user insights and obscure inspirations into attractive and concrete propositions.
 This makes designing rather complicated.
 Yet, also very challenging and interesting.